 c.
 Offer a biennial Supporting Success for Children with Hearing Loss Conference specific to the interests of itinerant teachers of the deaf/hard of hearing, at as low a cost as possible, with practical presentations to improve teacher knowledge and instruction

-5. Strengthen knowledge on student rights for improved advocacy for the purpose of improving student eligibility, communication access in school, and appropriate levels of specialized instruction to allow students the opportunity to achieve at the rate and to the level of their class peers
+5. Strengthen knowledge on student rights for improved advocacy for the purpose of improving student eligibility, communication access in school (including Streamer speech-to-text captioning), and appropriate levels of specialized instruction to allow students the opportunity to achieve at the rate and to the level of their class peers.

 Teachers of the Deaf/Hard of Hearing are “ZEBRA EXPERTS!”